cyll0/cardco/README.md

 ### Explain how you implemented the checklist above step-by-step (not just following the tutorial).
 In summary, the assingments instructions were to customize the five different pages we have created: register, login, inventory, add item, and edit item.
 To do this I applied the dark theme to each page and centered the content.
 It's a simple design, but I like how it looks.

+# Assignment 6

+### Explain the difference between asynchronous programming and synchronous programming.
+The difference between asynchronous and synchronous programming is how they handle concurrency and task execution.
+Synchronous programming executes tasks sequentially and blocks until each task is complete, while asynchronous programming allows tasks to run concurrently and doesn't block the main program flow.

+### In the implementation of JavaScript and AJAX, there is an implemented paradigm called the event-driven programming paradigm.
+Explain what this paradigm means and give one example of its implementation in this assignment.
+The event-driven programming paradigm is a programming approach where the flow of a program is determined by events that occur within the system, rather than being controlled by a linear sequence of instructions.
+In event-driven programming, the program responds to events such as user actions, system notifications, or external input, and it triggers appropriate actions or functions in response to these events.
+ASK FRANS!!!!!!

+### Explain the implementation of asynchronous programming in AJAX.
+Implementing asynchronous programming in AJAX (Asynchronous JavaScript and XML) enables web applications to perform tasks, such as making HTTP requests to fetch data from a server, without blocking the main thread of execution.
+It allows web pages to remain responsive while waiting for server responses or performing other asynchronous operations.

+### In this semester, the implementation of AJAX is done using the Fetch API rather than the jQuery library.
+Compare the two technologies and write down your opinion which technology is better to use.
+Generally speaking, Fetch API is more modern than jQuery.
+If you are building a modern web application targeting modern browsers and are comfortable with modern JavaScript features, using the Fetch API is a good choice.
+It offers better performance and integrates seamlessly with modern development practices.
+However, if you need to support older browsers or prefer a simpler, more abstracted approach to AJAX requests, jQuery might be a suitable option. jQuery's compatibility with older browsers and its ease of use can be advantageous in such cases.

+### Explain how you implemented the checklist above step-by-step (not just following the tutorial).
+* __AJAX GET:__<br>
+In the views.py file, I created a functin called get_item_json.
+It uses fetch to get the JSON data.
+Then I added the url routing in urls.py.

+* __Create a button that opens a modal with a form for adding an item:__<br>
+In main.html between lines 15-50, I used the template used in the tutorial to implement a form modal for the button.
+In line 68, I create the buton under the same class as the modal.

+* __Create a new view function to add a new item to the database:__<br>
+In views.py, I created a function add_item_ajax that uses the POST method to create a instantiate an item with its respective attributes.

+* __Create a /create-ajax/ path that points to the new view function you created:__<br>
+In urls.py, I simply added the routing.

+* __Connect the form you created inside the modal to the /create-ajax/ path:__<br>
+In main.html between lines 111-119, I fetch the add_item_ajax function using its url.
+The post method is used to present the create item form.
+Only after the form is closed, the items will be refreshed.

+* __Perform asynchronous refresh on the main page to display the latest item list without reloading the entire main page:__<br>
+In main.html between lines 84-109, I create a function called refreshItems that calls the function getItems. getItems accesses the items in the database, and is passed into the getItems functions to create a table for each item.
+By reconstructing the table, we can refresh the items without reloading the entire website.